- Money for training and qualifications

 How does an Apprenticeship work?

-From late 2016, the current Apprenticeships will be phased out and replaced by:
+The frameworks system will be phased out by 29 December 2017 and replaced by:

 An Apprenticeship is made up of different parts, including qualifications, to show that someone has a good level of knowledge and understanding and can perform skills that are relevant to their job.